What is a SERP?

 - Google Ads (AdWords)

 There are also additional sections that appear on SERPs depending on the query.
 Some are:

 - Featured Snippet

 Understanding SERP Features

-The next visible SERP feature on a typical results page is PPC ads.
+The following visible SERP feature on a typical results page is Google Ads.
 Not every query will produce PPC ads on the SERP.
-For example, low volume keywords may not show PPC ads because there’s not enough interest in the term, and therefore Google would be wasting money by advertising for that query.
-For mid to high volume search terms however, PPC ads will appear prominently, above both Maps results and traditional organic results.
+For example, low-volume keywords may not show PPC ads because there’s not enough interest in the term, and therefore Google would be wasting money by advertising for that query.
+However, for mid to high-volume search terms, PPC ads will appear prominently, above both Maps results and traditional organic results.
 Securing your spot on the PPC section of a SERP requires an advertising investment.
 Google shows ads based on: